 Site staff will be responsible for ensuring the site remains in a good and safe condition and they will follow the procedures that have been implemented for gritting the site during icy and snowy conditions.
-A risk assessment has been completed and the procedures are in the staff handbook which is kept in the Administrators Office.
+A risk assessment has been completed and the procedures are kept in the Administrators Office.
 Staff must stick to the appropriate routes during icy/snowy conditions because some areas may not have been gritted.
 Staff will be notified of these areas and/or they will be cordoned off.